 I think about investment in very broad terms.
 That is to say that I think holistically about my entire life in terms of “asset management” and investment performance and returns.
-After all, in the final analysis it’s not just monetary gains and our financial assets, but our life portfolio that matters most.
-This life portfolio management concept considers time and talent (and not just money) as investment capital.
-By extension, experiences and achievements can be considered as assets (and stores of value), just as are stocks, real estate or precious metals.
-Much of this has coalesced into a simple list of personal principles.
-Having said that, what follows is mostly about financial investment.
+After all, in the final analysis it’s not just monetary gains and our financial assets, but our full life portfolio that matters most.

 Income As Returns

 There’s a commonly held notion that income can be categorized into three different types.
 The first of these is earned income, being the income derived from a job (trading time for money).
 This is the most common yet least scalable, because one cannot trade in more than their own available waking hours.